hoonsbory/browser-runtime-js/README.md

 ## :page_with_curl: ​Summary

-> Implementing the interaction between event loops, call stacks, and web APIs in JavaScript.
+> Implemented a browser in JavaScript to demonstrate the interaction between the event loop, callstack, and web API in a browser. <br> The event loop was implemented following the HTML specifications.
 <br>

 ### Description

-The order in which the prepared function objects are executed can be observed.
+For implementing function execution in the browser, we represent functions as objects and add them to the call stack.

 ```javascript
 function func1() {